-XX:[+|-]UseContainerSupport

 - The

--XX:+UseContainerSupportoption is set, which is the default behavior.
+-XX:+UseContainerSupportoption is set, which is the default behavior. - The memory limit set for the container is less than physical memory.

 To prevent the VM adjusting the maximum heap size when running in a container, set -XX:-UseContainerSupport.